CybershoesVR/Quest_FastSDK_UE4/README.md

 Walking in the direction of the shoes works well, if the same factor is applied for speed y (forward) as for speed x (sidewards).
 Either you or we test how the speed feels.

 Cybershoes users know that they should select HMD oriented movement in the game settings.
-They press calibrate on the receiver at the start of each session to enter the follow Cybersheos mode.
+They press calibrate on the receiver at the start of each session to enter the follow Cybershoes mode.

 ## Blueprint method